geminiplanetimager/gpi_pipeline/documentation/ifs/steps/flexure.rst

 Compensating for Flexure:
 -----------------------------

-When reducing science data, the standard recipes, :ref:`Spectral Science <spectralscience_templates>` contain the "Update Spot Shifts for Flexure" primitive.
+When reducing science data, the standard recipes, :ref:`Spectral Science <spectralscience_templates>` contain the :ref:`Update spot shifts for flexure <updatespotshiftsforflexure>` primitive.
 This primitive allows the user to select between a manual flexure shift, default flexure shifts from a lookup table, and no shifts.
 If manual flexure shifts are chosen, the x and y shifts are controlled by the manual_dx and manual_dy keywords.
 The Lookup method requires a calibration file with a 'shifts' extension.
 This table lists the shifts in x and y as a function of elevation.
 We recommend beginning with the lookup table option.

 If your datacube was reduced with the wrong flexure solution, the datacube will exhibit a checkerboard pattern.
 The figure below shows a slice of a datacube that used incorrect flexure shifts (1.5 pixels off in both x and y).